Figurative and portraits

 Click here to read purchase instructions and shipping information.
 View art available for sale here.
 See my figurative art as part of the ”California, I’m coming home” exhibition.

-Are you awake yet?
-12 x 12 inch.
-Acrylic and mixed media on wood panel.
+Anticipation.
+12 x 12 inch (Framed dimensions 13x13x1.5 inches).
+Acrylic and collage on wood panel.
 SOLD.

 Remembering you, remembering him.
 2020.
 Acrylic on canvas.
 16 x 20 inches.
 NFS.